tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 “We’ll *what*?!”
 I snarled, fists clenched.
 “We’ll understand?
 We’ll finally see?”

 “Or we’ll go mad,” she whispered.
 The words were soft, barely audible, but they cut through me like a knife.
-“Please, Timothy.
-Let it go.”
+“Please, let it go.”

 I stared at her, chest heaving, and for a moment — just a moment — I considered walking away.
 Letting the darkness swallow up the Feeder and forgetting we ever looked into the abyss.
 But then the signal pulsed again, throbbing through the room, and my resolve hardened.